-We presented the first description of the epidemiological and virological characteristics of influenza and the correlation between the influenza occurrence and weather conditions after the pandemic 2009/10 season in Vojvodina.
-As can be concluded from the obtained data, all influenza viruses were detected across Vojvodina and all age groups were affected during the post-pandemic seasons.
+We presented the first description of the epidemiological and virological characteristics of influenza and correlation between the influenza occurrence and weather conditions after the pandemic 2009/10 season in the Vojvodina.
+As it comes out from the obtained data, all influenza viruses were detected across Vojvodina and affected all age groups during the post-pandemic seasons.

-During the 2010/11 season in Western Europe, transmission peaked during late January and early February, and two to three weeks later in Eastern Europe, with influenza A (H1N1) virus as predominant in 2009.
-Opposite Europe, where influenza A (H3N2) was rare, it was predominant in North America.
-During this season, in several countries, a higher number of severe cases of influenza were registered compared to the previous season, but reasons for this were not clear [21].
-As it was expected, influenza A(H1N1)pdm09 virus predominated among the viruses detected during the first post-pandemic season, but the results of the phylogenetic analysis of HA sequences of A(H1N1)pdm09 viruses circulating in Lombardy showed that viruses isolated during the 2010/11 season segregated into a different genetic group with respect to those identified during the 2009 pandemic [22].
+During 2010/11 season, in Western Europe, transmission peaked during late January and early February, and in Eastern Europe 2-3 weeks later, with the influenza A (H1N1) virus as predominant in 2009.
+Opposite the Europe, where the influenza A (H3N2) was rare, it was predominant in North America.
+During this season, in a few countries, a higher number of severe cases of influenza was registered compared to the previous season, but the reasons for this were not clear [21].
+As it was expected, the influenza A(H1N1)pdm09 virus predominated among the viruses detected during the first post-pandemic season, but the results of the phylogenetic analysis of HA sequences of the A(H1N1)pdm09 viruses circulating in Lombardy showed that viruses isolated during the 2010/11 season segregated in a different genetic group with respect to those identified during the 2009 pandemic [22].